catana-research/catana-research.github.io/_posts/2020-04-30-optimisation-pandas.md

 ```python
 9.1 µs ± 310 ns per loop (mean ± std. dev. of 7 runs, 100000 loops each)
 ```
 The `loc` operator is useful as it can return single or multiple values for a selection.
-If however you only need a single return value (a scalar) the `at` operator can be used:
+If however you only need a single return value (a scalar) the `at` operator can be used to further speed up the operation:
 ```python
 listings.at[3, 'price']
 ```